RSP0209/I-CHAT-APPLICATION/README.md

 Currently supported features and TODOs:

 Firebase email login
- Exchanging messages with other registered/authenticated users Filter users based on their name
+ Exchanging messages with other registered/authenticated users.
+ Filter users based on their name.
- Fragment to edit the main information of a user Upload and exchange images with others
+ Fragment to edit the main information of a user.
+ Upload and exchange images with others.
- End-to-end encryption (a. only one device involved and b. multiple devices involved) Maybe redo email sign in to use a custom UI instead of the FirebaseAuthUI Create user groups based on interests etc. and filter based on these
+ End-to-end encryption (a. only one device involved and b. multiple devices involved).
+ Maybe redo email sign in to use a custom UI instead of the FirebaseAuthUI.
+ Create user groups based on interests etc. and filter based on these.